karaul/fitplotter/README.md

 - download everything as zip file and unzip.
 - Install [nodejs](https://nodejs.org/en/) in your system.
-- Put in fitplotter.bat proper path into the installed node.exe
+- Put in fitplotter.bat proper path into the installed node.exe.
 - Double click on fitplotter.bat

 ##### Installation for programmers who found it in github